slinkydeveloper/slinkydeveloper.github.io/source/_posts/2020-07-28-Kubernetes-controllers-A-New-Hope.md

 * **Low level ABI**: proxy the syscalls (`epoll`, `read`, `write`, `bind`, ...)

 We think that a good solution should mix all these 3 _"levels"_.
 Some low-level APIs are always necessary for basic things like logging, get configuration from environment, set timeout and so on.
 Proxying HTTP can be useful to invoke services outside Kubernetes (e.g. to trigger a cloud vendor API to enable a service).
-Exposing the Kubernetes client APIs unlocks a great potential to optimize the controllers, to name few: host need to watch only one time a `ConfigMap` required by all different controllers, a single cache layer can be shared among all controllers watching a specific namespace, RBAC checks can be done directly in the host all the pods, RBAC checks might be done directly on the host side.
-All these optimizations might incredibly reduce the network and cpu pressure on Kubernetes clusters.
+Exposing the Kubernetes client APIs unlocks a great potential to optimize the controllers, to name few: The host needs to watch only one time a `ConfigMap` required by all different controllers only once, a single cache layer can be shared among all controllers watching the same resources, RBAC checks might be done directly on the host side.
+All these optimizations have the potential to greatly reduce network traffic and general load in a Kubernetes cluster, especially as more and more extensions get added to it.

 {% note info %}
-Just as an example, in Knative all the controllers watch a `ConfigMap` called `config-logging` to configure the logging level.
-Assuming there are 10 Knative controllers in separate processes, all of them needs to do long polling HTTP requests to Kubernetes in order to check for changes and reconfigure logging.
+Just as an example, imagine a system where all the controllers watch a `ConfigMap` called `config-logging` to configure the logging level.
+Assuming there are controllers in separate processes, all of them needs to do long polling HTTP requests to Kubernetes in order to check for changes and reconfigure logging.
 With the solution proposed here, we need only one long polling HTTP request, reducing by a factor 10 the network activity and CPU cycles on that particular watch (both server side and client side).
 {% endnote %}

 Following the above approach, host has always the full control of process resources (open files, open sockets, etc), we allow the modules to perform only certain operations and, most important, we open up for **huge optimizations**.